pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 ## Remove channels from a channel group

-##### Requires Stream Controller add-on
-Enable Stream Controller for your key in the Admin Portal.
-See support page for enabling add-ons.

-Removes channels from a channel group.
+Removes specified channels from a group.

 ### Method(s)